Evolution and determinants of firm-level systemic risk in local production networks: Results

 \subsection{Determinants of firm-level systemic risk}

 To understand the drivers of firm-level systemic risk in the local production network, we estimate the ESRI value of firms in each year $t$ using a multivariate regression, in which explanatory variables include the systemic risk indicator of the s-GM null model ($ESRI_{model}$).
-Adding further company characteristics to the regression allows us to explain the variance in empirical ESRI that null model ESRI cannot describe.
-The latter contain features that might be important for ESRI calculation, such as firm size measured by number of employees ($Employment$), its importance in the local trade network measured by in-strength and out-strength of trade flows ($Strength_{in}$, $Strength_{out}$) and $Essentiality$ -- the fraction of customers for which the firm's input is essential, computed according to the essentiality matrix of \cite{pichler2020production}.
-In addition, we include volume of international trade ($Import$, $Export$) that can be non-trivially related to systemic risk in the local economy by generating spillovers from international product flows through local links in the production network.
-The regression includes company fixed-effects that capture further unobserved firm characteristics and year dummies that control for yearly fluctuations (see Methods for a more detailed presentation of the regression model and the variables included, and Supplementary Materials \ref{si:feat_correlations} for the correlation table of firm features).
+To explain the variance in empirical ESRI that null values cannot describe, we add as regressor further company characteristics that are important in the ESRI computation, such as firm size measured by number of employees ($Employment$), its importance in the local trade network measured by in-strength and out-strength of trade flows ($Strength_{in}$, $Strength_{out}$) and $Essentiality$ -- the number of customers for which the firm's input is essential, computed according to the essentiality matrix of \cite{pichler2020production}.
+In addition, we include volume of international trade ($Import$, $Export$) that, even if not directly used in the ESRI computation, we expect to be non-trivially related to systemic risk in the local economy -- by generating spillovers from international product flows through local links in the production network.
+The regression includes company fixed-effects that capture further unobserved firm characteristics and year dummies that control for yearly fluctuations (see Methods for a more detailed presentation of the regression model and the variables included, and Supplementary Materials S18 for the correlation table of firm features).